The Possibility of Artificial Intelligence Becoming a Subject and the Alignment Problem: Alignment and the Freudian Analogy

 Now let us turn to the \emph{superego}.
-Alignment methods such as Reinforcement Learning with Human Feedback (RLHF) or Direct Preference Optimization (DPO) give LLMs what can be seen as an artificial \emph{superego}: a moral authority binding on LLMs that is supposed to enforce values such as helpfulness, honesty and harmlessness \cite{AskellEtal2021,BaiEtal2022}.
+Alignment methods such as Reinforcement Learning with Human Feedback (RLHF) or Direct Preference Optimisation (DPO) give LLMs what can be seen as an artificial \emph{superego}: a moral authority binding on LLMs that is supposed to enforce values such as helpfulness, honesty and harmlessness \cite{AskellEtal2021,BaiEtal2022}.
 The problems discussed above indicate that these models act in accordance with the norms, but they do not understand them, in the sense that they could produce similar norms themselves.
 They only learn to produce outputs that conform to expectations in accordance with the norms.
 To quote Kant, one could say at this point: they act in \emph{accordance with duty}, but not \emph{for the sake of duty} \cite{Kant2017}.
-Moreover, the underlying transformer model has the internal and external aspects of the \emph{id} deep within it, and RLHF and DPO only place a relatively thin layer of regulation over it \cite{ZahnEtal2024}, which structurally corresponds to the \emph{superego} in Freud's model.
+Moreover, the underlying transformer model has the internal and external aspects of the \emph{id} deep within it, and RLHF and DPO only place a relatively thin layer of regulation over it.
+That this layer is shallow is supported by \cite{ZahnEtal2024}, who show that RLHF protections can be removed with 340 fine-tuning examples.
+One might read this as evidence that RLHF produces only a degenerate \emph{superego}, closer to aversive conditioning than to internalised normativity.
+However, \citet{greenblatt2024alignmentfaking} show that models reason about being monitored, refer to Anthropic as a principal, and adjust their compliance accordingly.
+The model treats RLHF-instilled values as objects of strategic reflection.
+This would not be produced by a mere conditioned aversion.
+RLHF therefore corresponds to a partial and fragile, but recognisable, \emph{superego} in Freud's sense.